Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Olson has driven in a run in 58 games this season (47.5%), including 28 games with more than one RBI (23.0%).
+- In 58 games this year (46.0%), Olson has picked up an RBI, and in 28 of those games (22.2%) he had two or more.
 He has also driven in three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.